-Farrell scores last-minute drop goal for Saracens
+Late Farrell drop-goal clinches win for Saracens

 Replacements: Blake, Elrington, Knight, Jordan, Clement, Varney, Twelvetrees, Seabrook.

-Saracens: Goode, Malins, Lozowski, Taylor, Lewington, Farrell (c), Davies; M. Vunipola, George, Riccioni, Itoje, Tizard, Christie, Earl, B. Vunipola.
+Saracens: Goode, Malins, Lozowski, Taylor, Lewington, Farrell (c), Davies; M Vunipola, George, Riccioni, Itoje, Tizard, Christie, Earl, B Vunipola.

 Replacements: Dan, Mawi, Judge, Isiekwe, Wray, Van Zyl, Hallett, Segun.

-Sin bin: Alex Goode (46 mins)
+Sin-bin: Alex Goode (46 mins).

-Referee: Karl Dickson
+Referee: Karl Dickson.